wilsonte-umich/mdi-suite-template/README.md

 Please read the menu options and the
 [MDI installer instructions](https://github.com/MiDataInt/mdi.git) to decide which installation option is best for you.
-Briefly, choose option 1 if you will only run Stage 1 HPC pipelines, but not Stage 2 web tools, from your installation.
+Briefly, choose option 1 if you will only run Stage 1 HPC pipelines from your installation.

 ### Add this tool suite to your MDI installation